WildlifeSouth.com Photography Tips and Tools

 • Tennesee

-Tennessee Ornithological Society birding sites - Divides Tennessee into 3 sections (East, Middle, and West) and list popular birding sites for each.
+Tennessee Ornithological Society birding sites - This web page divides Tennessee into 3 sections (East, Middle, and West) and list popular birding sites for each.

-TN-Bird - Something like a Listserv application.
-Allow one to subscribe to an email discussion group about Tennessee birds.
-Managed by the Tennessee Ornithological Society.
+TN-Bird - The page lets one access something like a listserv application.
+It allows one to subscribe to an email discussion group about Tennessee birds.

 • Virginia

-Virginia Birding and Wildlife Trail - Sponsored by the Virginia Department of Game and Inland Fisheries.
-Divides Virginia into 3 sections; Coastal Trail, Piedmont Trail, and the Mountain Trail.
+Virginia Birding and Wildlife Trail - Sponsored by the Virginia Department of Game and Inland Fisheries the site divides Virginia into 3 sections: Coastal Trail, Piedmont Trail, and the Mountain Trail.
 Besides birding information, the trail descriptions also include information on mammals, reptiles, amphibians where appropriate.

-Virginia Society of Ornithology Listserv - Subscribe and you will receive information on recent bird sightings in Virginia.
+Virginia Society of Ornithology Listserv - Lets one subscribe and receive information on recent bird sightings in Virginia.

 • West Virginia

-The Brooks Bird Club - Offers a West Virginia Listserv one can subscribe to if interested in recent bird sightings within that state.
+The Brooks Bird Club - The Brooks Bird Club website offers a West Virginia listserv one can subscribe to if interested in recent bird sightings within West Virginia.

 Back to Top | Home | More Birding